yisus82/GetCleanData1/README.md

 ###Running script

-Before running the script be sure change the three global variables if they does not match your environment.
+Before running the script be sure to change the three global variables if they does not match your environment.

 ```R
 ## Path to data folder or path inside working folder